abgnpr/C-notes/3 Arrays.md

 ## Character Array (String)

+A *string literal*, written as `"A cat"`, and a character array, written as `{'A', ' ', 'c', 'a', 't'}`, are both null terminated sequences of characters.
+Internally both are same.
+They end with the null character `'\0'` so that programs can find the end.
+Because of null, their length in storage is one more than the number of characters.

-A character array is a null terminated sequence of characters.
-Its type may be any of the following: `char`, `signed char`,  or `unsigned char`.
+They may be of any of the following types: `char`, `signed char`,  or `unsigned char`.

 ![chararr](3 Arrays.assets/chararr.png)